OthankQ/100-days-of-code/r1-log.md

 ### R3D14

 A good friend of mine in the field told me of this site called @laracasts and started the Vue tutorial.
 Completed 6 of them so far but I love the challenges the creator put into the lessons.

+### R3D15

+Started coding a brand new portfolio site.
+Learned about separating out a vue component out of HTML and creating it globally.